-The proposed Small Scale Comprehensive Plan Amendment (SSCPA) is a request by North Florida Water Systems Inc., property owner, for the consideration of a Small Scale Comprehensive Plan Amendment (SSCPA) to the City of Alachua Future Land Use Map (FLUM), to amend the FLUM of the subject property from Rural/Agriculture (County) to Agriculture on a ± 1.30 acre subject property (Tax Parcel No. 03046-004-000).
-The subject property is located at 16539 NW US Highway 441.
-No principal use or structure is located on the property, but there is one 240 ft2 storage shed on the property.
+The proposed Large Scale Comprehensive Plan Amendment (LSCPA) is a request by PJDJ, Inc., DR 239 Estates, LLC, and Eric J. Fields, property owners, for the consideration of a Large Scale Comprehensive Plan Amendment (LSCPA) to the City of Alachua Future Land Use Map (FLUM), to amend the FLUM of the subject property from Rural/Agriculture (County) to Agriculture on the \pm 191.68 acre subject property The subject property is comprised of Tax Parcel Numbers 02975-000-000, 02972-001-000, 02975-003-004, 02978-000-000, 02975-004-000, 02981-000-000, 02979-000-000, 02980-003-000.
+The subject property is located south of NW 199th Ave/ Alligator Road, west of NW CR 239, and east of CR 241.

-The subject property was annexed through Ordinance 18-13 (adopted July 23, 2018) and as a part group of annexations for which the application fee to be annexed had been waived (Resolutions 17-11 and 17-19).
+The subject property was annexed through Ordinances 18-09 and 18-10 (adopted July 23, 2018) and as a part group of annexations for which the application fee to be annexed had been waived (Resolutions 17-11 and 17-19).
 Through Resolution 18-03, the City Commission had also waived application fees for Comprehensive Plan Amendment and Rezoning applications for those properties annexed through the fee waiver resolution.
+This fee waiver was conditioned upon an application being received for an Future Land Use map amendment and rezoning amendment to a City designation comparable to the existing Alachua County designation.

 The subject property presently has a Rural/Agriculture (County) FLUM Designation.
-The proposed amendment would change the FLUM Designation to Agriculture.
-The Agriculture FLUM Designation permits a density of .20 dwelling units per acre (a maximum of 1 dwelling unit for the subject property); the Rural/Agriculture (County) Land Use permits .2 dwelling units per acre (a maximum of 1 dwelling unit for the subject property).
+The proposed amendment would change the FLUM Designation to Agriculture, a comparable City Future Land Use Designation.
+The Agriculture FLUM Designation permits a density of .2 dwelling units per acre (a maximum of 38 dwelling units for the subject property); the Rural/Agriculture (County) Land Use permits .2 dwelling units per acre (a maximum of 38 dwelling unit